submariner-io/submariner-website/src/content/operations/troubleshooting/_index.en.md

 If you are unable to connect to a remote cluster, check the connection statistics.

-`kubectl describe gateways.submariner.io -n submariner-operator`
+`kubectl describe Gateway -n submariner-operator`

 Sample output: